 Our member organisation Animal Defenders International’s footage of circus animals showed abnormal behaviour, unsuitable cages and violence towards the animals.
 At Chipperfield’s circus in the UK, one of the oldest circuses, two lions and a tiger were found confined to cages on the back of a truck with restricted access to an exercise area.

 Animals forced to live in unnatural conditions can react in ways which pose a risk to their tamers.
 In July 2019 a trainer in Italy was killed by tigers.
 Moreover, training animals to do tricks which are contrary to their natural behaviour, as well as forcing them to perform, undermines their wellbeing.
 In other cases, animals are cruelly disfigured, with one lion suffering the removal of his claws and teeth.

 In traveling circuses, animals are transported over vast distances.
-Evidence collected in an Animal Defenders International report demonstrates that the well-documented problems suffered by transported farm animals – such as elevated levels of stress and the risk of falling ill – also apply to circuses.
+Evidence collected in an Animal Defenders International report demonstrates that the problems suffered by transported farm animals, such as elevated levels of stress and the risk of falling ill, also apply to circuses.

 The majority of Europeans (65%) surveyed in 2018 by our member organisation AAP Animal Advocacy and Protection stated a preference to ban the use of wild animals in circuses, with only 22% of respondents stating that there should be no such ban.
 While no European Union-wide ban on the use of animals is in place yet, public opinion is reflected in the fact that 18 Member States have already adopted a ban on the use of wild animals in circuses.

-24 of the 27 Member States restrict the use of animals in one form or another, either with an outright ban or with bans on certain species, such as those on the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) list.
+24 out of 27 Member States restrict the use of animals in one form or another, either with an outright ban or with bans on certain species, such as those on the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) list.